 The evaluation of the formulation indicated that although the composition has an impact on the effectiveness of the formulation, overall, all three formulations were highly sensitive and of comparable performance.
 The high reproducibility in contrast to earlier formulation provide greater ability to modify the formulation in consideration of cost, supply chain issues faced by micro-jurisdictions.

 The difference in the carrier solvents between the formulations present the main challenge in terms of cost and supply chain issues for developing an IND-Zn formulation for the Seychelles Police.
 In this study two carrier solvent; HFE-7100 and petroleum ether bp 40-60 was used.
 The result suggests that the two carrier solvents have similar performance characteristics.
 For low budgeted laboratory where cost and supply chain are key factors in deciding the formulation composition.
-Petroleum ether which is cheaper and multisource provide a better alternative in managing the associated risks compared to HFE-7100 which have higher risk of supply disruption due to possible stringent environmental regulations and being a single-source solvent.
+Petroleum ether which is cheaper and multisource provides a better alternative in managing the associated risks compared to HFE-7100 which have higher risk of supply disruption due to possible stringent environmental regulations and being a single-source solvent.

 The differential results between the different surfaces particularly cardboard suggest that the effectiveness of the formulation composition to be substrate specific.
 This indicates the need for further investigation in the optimal concentration of 1,2-indanedione for the detection of fingermarks on cardboard and other surfaces.